vendia/blog/posts/2022-02-09-First-30-Days-at-Vendia.md

+title: 'My First 30 Days at Vendia'
+description: 'From onboarding to an offsite it's been a fun ride'
+date: '2022-02-09'
+thumbnail: ''
+authors:
+  - Caroll Casbeer

+# My First 30 Days at Vendia
 As anyone who works at a startup knows, that is about 6 months in ‘normal’ company life.
 It’s been a fast few weeks but diving right in is the only way to get started.

 So with that mentality - let’s go!